 Unlike President Bill Clinton's failed attempt to overhaul healthcare in the 1990s, this time around the effort is finding important supporters.

 The American Medical Association announced its backing last week; pharmaceutical companies joined hands with Families USA, the chief lobbying group for the insured; and on Monday the leading health insurance trade group said it would take to television and radio to seek a bipartisan plan.

 If everyone's covered, we can make health care as affordable as possible.
 And the words 'pre-existing condition' become a thing of the past, the America's Health Insurance Plans advertisement said.

 The insurers applauded reforms that would aim for universal coverage, guarantee coverage for those with pre-existing conditions who are often excluded now, and ensure continuity of care.

-But a decision on how to pay for it was some way off.
+But a decision on how to pay for it was a ways off.

 The House, in its version of the bill, would pay for about $587 billion with new taxes, including one on the wealthy that Republicans charged would catch small business owners in its net and cost more jobs during the recession.